 It is fair to say that Canada is leading the world with regards to cannabis reform.
 In June 2018, the Senate passed Bill C-45, known as the Cannabis Act and in October 2018, Canada became the second nation in the world (after Uruguay) and the first G7 nation to legalize recreational cannabis.
-Even though it is legalized, authorization to conduct cannabis-based research is required under the Cannabis Act.
-Authorization for research can be attained by applying for a federal license from the Cannabis Legalization and Regulation Branch of Health Canada.
+Even though it is legalized, in order to conduct cannabis-based research, authorization must be obtained "by applying for a federal license from the Cannabis Legalization and Regulation Branch of Health Canada" (16).
 A research license is granted for a specific research project and requires certain criteria to be met prior to its approval.

-Researchers hoping to conduct clinical trials with cannabis, using either human or animal subjects, must also receive authorization under the Food and Drugs Act.
-In order to receive authorization, sponsors must file a clinical trial application (CTA) to Health Canada or receive an Experimental Study Certificate for certain veterinary trials.
+Researchers hoping "to conduct clinical trials with cannabis, using either human or animal subjects, must also receive authorization under the Food and Drugs Act" (16).
+In order to receive authorization, sponsors must file "a clinical trial application (CTA) to Health Canada" or receive "an Experimental Study Certificate for certain veterinary trials" (16)